ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Map.rst

 Qt Quick and will automatically appear on the Map.
-To add objects programmatically, first be sure they are created with the Map as their parent (for example in an argument to Component::createObject), and then call the `addMapItem </sdk/apps/qml/QtLocation/Map#addMapItem-method>`__ method on the Map.
+To add objects programmatically, first be sure they are created with the Map as their parent (for example in an argument to Component::createObject), and then call the :ref:`addMapItem <sdk_qtlocation_map#addMapItem-method>` method on the Map.
 A corresponding
-`removeMapItem </sdk/apps/qml/QtLocation/Map#removeMapItem-method>`__
+:ref:`removeMapItem <sdk_qtlocation_map#removeMapItem-method>` method also
-method also exists to do the opposite and remove an object from the Map.
+exists to do the opposite and remove an object from the Map.

 Moving Map objects around, resizing them or changing their shape normally does not involve any special interaction with Map itself --